Am0031/javascript-algorithms/src/isUnique/README.md

 # Is Unique

-In this activity we write code to create a function that takes an array of numbers and returns `true` if no number appears more than once in the given array; else, it returns `false`.
+In this activity, the challenge is to create a function that takes an array of numbers and returns `true` if no number appears more than once in the given array; else, it returns `false`.

 ## Examples